aiven/aiven-docs/docs/products/postgresql/concepts/pg-audit-logging.md

 To
-[disable the audit logging on your service (database)](/docs/products/postgresql/howto/use-pg-audit-logging), you need to modify your service's advanced configuration with the [Aiven Console](https://console.aiven.io), the [Aiven CLI](/docs/tools/cli), or [psql](https://www.postgresql.org/docs/current/app-psql.html).
+[disable the audit logging on your service (database)](/docs/products/postgresql/howto/use-pg-audit-logging), modify your service's advanced configuration with the [Aiven Console](https://console.aiven.io), the [Aiven CLI](/docs/tools/cli), or [psql](https://www.postgresql.org/docs/current/app-psql.html).